 The reporting requirements are effective for all estates that filed estate tax returns after July 31, 2015.
-To provide for a transition period, the IRS announced last August that executors required to furnish valuation statements were not required to do so until February 29, 2016, by which time forms or other published guidance on the topic of basis reporting were expected to have been released.
+To provide for transitional relief, the IRS announced last August that executors required to furnish valuation statements were not required to do so until February 29, 2016, by which time forms or other published guidance on the topic of basis reporting were expected to have been released.
 On January 28, 2016, the IRS issued the final version of Form 8971, titled "Information Regarding Beneficiaries Acquiring Property From a Decedent," upon which taxpayers will furnish the required information.

-IRS FORM 8971 - INFORMATION REGARDING BENEFICIARIES ACQUIRING PROPERTY FROM A DECEDENT copies of the Forms 8971 to the beneficiaries, but must satisfy their reporting to such beneficiaries by providing each beneficiary with a copy of his or her respective Schedule A. Penalties may be imposed upon executors who fail to furnish the required statements as well as upon beneficiaries who engage in inconsistent basis reporting.
+In accordance with the Form 8971 instructions, a completed Form 8971, together with a Schedule A for each beneficiary receiving property from an estate, must be filed with the IRS by the due date as described above.
+Executors need not distribute copies of the Forms 8971 to the beneficiaries, but must satisfy their reporting to such beneficiaries by providing each beneficiary with a copy of his or her respective Schedule A. Penalties may be imposed upon executors who fail to furnish the required statements as well as upon beneficiaries who engage in inconsistent basis reporting.